ticketbase/help.ticketbase.com/articles/reset-my-password.md

 ---
-title: Reseting passwords and log-in details
+title: Resetting passwords and log-in details
 section: Accounts
 question: "How can I reset my password or log-in details?"
 ---